Levi’s Long History In Denim

 Feature #1: The Arcuates On Levi’s Back Pockets

-The stitching on the back pockets from a pair of Levi’s Jeans is called arcuate design.
+The stitching on the back pockets from a pair of Levi’s jeans is called arcuate design.
 The name refers to the form of an arc.
-The arcuate stitching dates back to the earliest Levi’s waistoveralls from 1873.
-The arcuate stitching probaly refers to a flying rocky mountain eagle.
+The arcuate stitching dates back to the earliest Levi’s waist overalls from 1873.
+The arcuate stitching probably refers to a flying rocky mountain eagle.
 This can’t be confirmed by the company as the headquarters and two factories were destroyed after a heavy earthquake and fire in San Francisco in the year 1906.
 The earthquake destroyed their complete archive of the brand

 This can be seen on this original worn pair of Levi’s 501XX from the 1930’s.
 See more details of this pair here.

-In 1943, Levi’s Jeans registered their arcuate as a trademark to prevent copying by other denim brands.
-After World War 2 they started to stitch their arcuates with double needed sewing machines.
-The picture here below shows the double stitched arcuate on a vintage pair of Levi’s 501XX jeans from the late 1960’s.
+In 1943, Levi’s jeans registered their arcuate as a trademark to prevent copying by other denim brands.
+After World War 2, they started to stitch their arcuates with double needed sewing machines.
+The picture here below shows the double stitched arcuates on a vintage pair of Levi’s 501XX jeans from the late 1960’s.

 Double stitched arcuates on the back pocket of a vintage pair of the brand.